-Recent research reveals women are more influenced by how a man smells than how he looks.
-It is all done unconsciously and is based on the subtle chemical odors related to men's immune system.
-Women instinctively are attracted to men with an immune system most different to their own.
+Women instinctively are attracted to men with an immune system most different to their own, and women can smell the difference in men!
 Evolutionarily, this has proven to be the best combination for strong health and best survival of offspring.
 This also explains why young women are so turned-off by their brothers because everyone in the family has a similar immune system!

 Scientists have identified a range of subtle chemicals and odors associated with men's immune system.
 These odors, called pheromones, are secreted by men's skin.
 In tests, women were able to use these pheromones to sort men with similar immune systems from men with very different immune systems.
 They did this even when the chemical odors were not detectable consciously.
 Men could not do the same test and scored the same as if flipping a coin.